zilliztech/GPTCache/docs/modules/similarity_evaluator.md

   - [✓] A model-based similarity determined using the GPTCache/albert-duplicate-onnx model from [ONNX](https://onnx.ai/).
   - [✓] Exact matches between the input request and the requests obtained from the **Vector Store**.
   - [✓] Distance represented by applying linalg.norm from numpy to the embeddings.
-  - [ ] BM25 and other similarity measurements
+  - [ ] BM25 and other similarity measurements.
-  - [ ] Support other models
+  - [ ] Support other model serving framework such as PyTorch.